mircealungu/mircea/thoughtstream.md

 feb 16

+Geopolitical Analysis: The Ukraine War, US-Russia-China Relations, and Europe's Position

-what's happening in the world. another take.
+My take on what's happening in the world is the following:

-us realized that the the ukraine war has pushed russia in the arms of china, and that gives china plenty of free energy. something that makes them even more powerful. this is bad. so they want to undo this.
+1. US realized that the the Ukraine war has pushed Russia close to China.
+This gives china cheap energy, something that makes them an even more dangerous competitor.
+So they want to undo this.
+The idea seems to be to try to negotiate with Russia.
+However, it is not clear why Russia would trust the US now.
+Then again, they don't need to be asked to trust, the US can simply provide more openes to the east.
+US retreating from eastern Europe might be all that's necessary to give more "breathing space" to Russia.
+2. The war has weakened EU.

-it also weakened the EU. in a sense, i don't think the US is very sorry about this. i think US as a hegemon is afraid of anybody who might be a number 2 and challenge them. this is where the fear of europe approaching russia stemmed from: the famous words of ... whomever said that russia and europe have to be kept apart.
+	1. In a sense, i don't think the US is sorry about this.
+US as a hegemon is afraid of anybody who might be a number 2 and challenge them.
+European economy was also a strong competitor.
+This is where the fear of Europe approaching Russia stemmed from in the first place: the famous hearthland theory -- whomever controls central asia controls the world.
+And thus, the only worse thing than europe working in collaboration with russia is an europe-russia-china super-continental power.
+This is what the hearthland theory claims to be the secret of world dominance.

-At the same time, there is a sense in which, if you weaken too much your allies, you risk not having much use for them.
-So from this point of view, it might actually be that US might be interested in allowing at least a limited rapprochement between the Russia and Europe.
-Although again, the Europeans still have a way to go.
-And a much more important thing for US is to be able to fight a war with China.
-Actually I don't think they want war with China.
-What they are most determined to prevent is a europe-russia-china axis.
-That would leave them irrelevant.
-So the best strategy to avoid that is to - befriend russia and ensure that russia and europe do not align.
+	2. There is another sense in which, US is also not happy about the weakening of EU.
+If their allies are too weka, they are not useful.
+So from this point of view, it might actually be that US might be interested in allowing and encouraging at least a limited rapprochement between the Russia and Europe.
+However, Europe is prisoner of it's own propaganda at the moment.
+The US had it easy: it simply put a new face at the helm and they can now "pivot".

-And by befriend russia I think it's more like... negotiate with them.
-Russia will not "trust" the US ... but they can

-Moreover, the european leaders, have made too many declarations of never befriending russia again to be able to simply change course.
-Even the US had to put a new face at the helm to ...
-They might be victims of cognitive dissonance: after having said so many times that Russia is "the great Satan" for them, now they can't
+3. The most important thing for US is to be able to fight a war with China.
+It's worth remembering in its doctrine of war, US makes it clear that they are allowed to start kinetic war against countries and actors that threaten their economic interests.
+Starting a war with China, would also allow the US to cancel all their debts to China, which would be quite a nice side-effect.
+4. Ideally for the US what they would be able to achieve is a limited decoupling of Russia from China by allowing Russia to have some "breathing space" in Europe; while at the same time, making sure that too much integration between Europe and Russia is still avoided.

-"America has no permanent friends or enemies, only interests" Henry Kissinger
+"America has no permanent friends or enemies, only interests" Henry Kissinger.
+But will it be able to play the balance of p

-- As a proud European I'd love Europe stepping up on the international stage and let his voice being heard all over the world.
-But unfortunately I'm aware of the fact that this is not going to happen.
-We are way too much divided from within and we'll keep being treated as the americans servants for decades to come😢
-- Sure not in one weekend..everyone could see it coming..
-Europeans are always late.
-- Let’s relax.
-America isn’t leaving NATO.
-America is saying if Europe wants to fight Russia for Ukraine instead of pursuing peace then have it.
-We have other matters to attend to
-- Isn't the founding principal of the EU peace through economic interdependence?
-Why is this not a principle going forward with Russia.
-It was Russian gas that fueled our prosperity.
-And the US blew up Nordstream.
-And now the US has dumped the EU.
-This EU is a far cry from its primary mission.
-Thanks to JD Vance for saying what Europeans are not longer allowed to say.
-- EU interpretation of this continues to be comically bizarre....
-- "𝑰𝒕’𝒔 𝒒𝒖𝒊𝒕𝒆 𝒂 𝒔𝒑𝒆𝒄𝒕𝒂𝒄𝒍𝒆 𝒕𝒐𝒅𝒂𝒚—𝒘𝒂𝒕𝒄𝒉𝒊𝒏𝒈 𝒕𝒉𝒆 𝒉𝒆𝒍𝒑𝒍𝒆𝒔𝒔 𝒄𝒓𝒊𝒆𝒔 𝒐𝒇 𝒇𝒓𝒖𝒔𝒕𝒓𝒂𝒕𝒊𝒐𝒏 𝒂𝒏𝒅 𝒂𝒏𝒈𝒆𝒓 𝒇𝒓𝒐𝒎 𝑨𝒎𝒆𝒓𝒊𝒄𝒂𝒏 𝒍𝒐𝒚𝒂𝒍𝒊𝒔𝒕𝒔 𝒕𝒐𝒘𝒂𝒓𝒅𝒔 𝒕𝒉𝒆𝒊𝒓 𝒐𝒘𝒏 𝒎𝒂𝒔𝒕𝒆𝒓𝒔. 𝑨 𝒉𝒆𝒂𝒓𝒕𝒇𝒆𝒍𝒕 𝒕𝒉𝒂𝒏𝒌𝒔 𝒕𝒐 𝒕𝒉𝒆 𝑼.𝑺. 𝑽𝒊𝒄𝒆 𝑷𝒓𝒆𝒔𝒊𝒅𝒆𝒏𝒕 𝑫𝑱 𝑽𝒂𝒏𝒄𝒆 𝒇𝒐𝒓 𝒑𝒖𝒕𝒕𝒊𝒏𝒈 𝒐𝒏 𝒔𝒖𝒄𝒉 𝒂 𝒔𝒉𝒐𝒘."
--